 Suzie joined CCB in 2012 and became a deacon in March 2016.
 She became a Christian as a teenager and has previously served as a deacon at Rickmansworth Baptist Church.

 Suzie trained as a radiographer in 1969 and was Superintendent Radiographer at Harefeld Hospital, until she retired in 2017.
 Today, she is a proud grandmother and wonders how she ever found the time to work!

 Suzie oversees CCB's pastoral care ministry and organises the church's monthly Saturday morning prayer meetings.
 She also volunteers in the King's Bookshop and Coffee Shop.

-DEACON: Wendy Varley
+DEACON: Cameron Varley